kitfactory/illumo-flow/docs/flow.md

 - Terminate early on failure, recording diagnostics for post-mortem inspection.

 ### Node
-- Implement `run(user_input: str | None = None, context: dict) -> dict` synchronously; optional `run_async` may delegate to `run`.
+- Implement `handle(payload, ctx_view) -> payload` (Flow invokes this via `Node.run`).
+The `payload` argument is the value resolved from `inputs`, while `ctx_view` is a constrained API for reading context paths or emitting routing decisions.
+- Optional `run_async` delegates to `run`, keeping synchronous semantics by default.
 - Publish metadata via `describe()` to support tooling and validation, enumerating expected context inputs/outputs so Flow can prime namespaces.
 - Respect single-responsibility: one node should own one unit of work or decision boundary.
-- Either set a static successor (`self.next_route`) during initialization or optionally attach a `Routing` entry to the returned context at runtime.
+- Either set a static successor (`self.next_route`) or call `ctx_view.route(...)` when runtime routing decisions are required.
-- Use `inputs` / `outputs` (or DSL `context.inputs` / `context.outputs`) to read and write payloads from specific context locations.
+- Declare `inputs` / `outputs` (or DSL `context.inputs` / `context.outputs`) so Flow knows which context locations to read and write.
+Nodes only return the payload; Flow commits it to the designated paths.
-- Flow primes the context with required namespaces so nodes can read/write using standard dictionary semantics.
+- Flow primes the context with required namespaces so nodes can reference them via expressions (`$ctx.*`, `$joins.*`, etc.).
 - Flow assigns graph-level node identifiers when registering the graph (typically from DSL/config keys); node instances remain identifier-agnostic so the same instance can be reused across flows.
-- If no explicit `name` is provided, Flow falls back to the node ID for clarity in logs and diagnostics.
+- Every node must provide a `name`; Flow validates non-empty strings and uses them in diagnostics while keeping runtime node IDs separate for graph wiring.
 - Implementations may generate private instance-scope UUIDs for metrics, but these must stay internal and never leak into routing or context keys.
 - Nodes automatically wait for all upstream dependencies defined by edges; no additional declarations are required for fan-in.
 - When participating in joins, return structured payloads that downstream consumers can merge without collision.
-- Avoid mutating context namespaces not owned by the node beyond the reserved keys prepared by Flow.
+- Avoid mutating context namespaces directly; use `ctx_view.write()` when additional values must be exposed outside the configured outputs.

 ### Context
 - Expose stable namespaces: